 Counseling & Wellness

 Acknowledging that you need help is not a sign of weakness; it’s a sign of strength.
 Therapy is a process in which a student is guided by a trained professional in order to gain a deeper self-understanding and to identify more effective ways of responding to life’s challenges.
-Goodwin currently has one full-time Licensed Clinical Social Worker (LCSW) on site who will gently encourage you to make the changes that will ultimately put you on a better path.
+Goodwin currently has one full-time Marriage and Family Therapist (MFT) on site who will gently encourage you to make the changes that will ultimately put you on a better path.

 Counseling services are free, confidential and available to currently enrolled students.